ajs17/memills/content/people/mills-edward-hallock-1819-family/assets/images/conant-gertrude-1.md

 ---
 citation: "Gertrude Conant.
-Used with permission"
+Used with permission."
 notes: >-
     Notes:

     - Dr. Benjamin Lockwood's house is present day 480 Brooktondale Road.
 Later, "Dr. Mary" Ridgway Tinker lived and practiced there for a time.
-Dr. Lockwood was also a member of Brookton Congregational Church and he built the Dalebrook apartments on the foundation of the Grist Mill in the 1920's.
-After Dr. Lockwood's death, E. D. Shurter placed a plaque in his honor outside Dalebrook that remains today.
+Dr. Lockwood was also a member of Brookton Congregational Church, and he built the Dalebrook apartments on the foundation of the Grist Mill in the 1920's.
+After Dr. Lockwood's death, E. D. Shurter facilitated the placement of a plaque in Dr. Lockwood's honor outside Dalebrook that remains today.

     - The "woman who lived in and kept house" whose name Gertrude couldn't remember, is a reference to Ellen Gould.
 ---